CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

 ## Introduction to Qamino

-Qamino specializes in finding non-redundant protein sequences using state of the art quantum technology.
+Qamino specializes in finding non-redundant protein sequences using quantum technology.
 Non-redundant protein sequences are absolutely vital for drug manufacturers to effectively find and produce drugs and reduce their R&D cost.
 We are able to model the problem of distinguishing protein sequences as a unit-disk maximum independent set (UD-MIS) problem based on their similarity with other proteins.
 We can find a global minimum to the hamiltonian more effectively and efficiently than classical methods.

 <p align="center">
   <img width="500" height="300" src="./resources/BC1.png">